benoitlavigne/slack-aws-tutorial/readme.md

 We're going to use AWS' CloudFormation to automatically configure the API Gateway's endpoints and their corresponding Lambda functions.

 - Download the channel-concierge.yaml file provided here
-- Loggin to your AWS account, and open Cloudformation
+- Log in to your AWS account, and open Cloudformation
 - Make sure you're currently in the "Asia Pacific (Sydney)" region
 - Click on "Create Stack", and under "Choose a template" use the "Upload a template to Amazon S3" option.
 Select the yaml file you just downloaded
 ![Create Stack](docs/step1-Create_A_New_Stack.png)